tyrchen/stream-operators/README.md

 # Stream Operators

-This is a collection of stream operators for rust/tokio.
+This is a collection of selected rxjs operators for rust standard Stream.
 Though the operators are coming from the [ReactiveX](http://reactivex.io/) world, I'm not trying to reinvent the observable ecosystem for rust.
 If you need that, you could use [rxrust](https://docs.rs/rxrust/latest/rxrust/).
 For this repom I'm just trying to provide a set of stream operators which could be used for [Stream](https://docs.rs/futures/latest/futures/stream/trait.Stream.html).

 ## Supported Operators